 Rotted, split, or otherwise structurally unsound material shall be replaced.

 (2) INSPECTIONS AND TESTING. (a) General.
 The owner shall arrange for all water attractions to be periodically inspected and for operational tests to be performed as specified in this subsection.
 Such inspections and tests shall be documented by written records and the records shall be kept as specified in s.
-ATCP 76.32 (3).
+ATCP 76.32 (3) (b).

 Daily inspection and operational testing.
 Water attractions and all pool slides shall be inspected and their operation tested each day before use by patrons.
 The inspection and operational test shall include the operation of all control devices and safety equipment.